Trip: 14 August 2020. From Salamina to Perama, with the ARIS IV of Psomas Shipping.

 The MATOULA K having left Perama.

 The MATOULA K having left Perama.
-She was built in 2006, and has spent her entire career on the Perama-Salamina line, except during the summers of 2013 and 2018, when she was on the Rion-Antirrion line.
+She was built in 2006, and she has spent her entire career on the Perama-Salamina line, except during the summers of 2013 and 2018, when she was on the Rion-Antirrion line.

 The MATOULA K seen heading towards Salamina, during her second consecutive summer on the Perama-Salamina line.